-- # 1262 How to Read Food Labels - # 1558 Go, Slow, Whoa
+- # 1262 How to Read Food Labels

+- # 1556 Shopping List

+- #1558 Go, Slow, Whoa

-ALERT: Call your child's doctor, nurse, or clinic if you have any questions or concerns or if your child has special health care needs that were not covered by this information.
+ALERT: Call your child's doctor, nurse, or clinic if you have any concerns or if your child has special health care needs not covered by this information.

-This sheet was created to help you care for your child or family member.
+This teaching sheet is meant to help you care for your child.
 It does not take the place of medical care.

-Talk with your healthcare provider for diagnosis, treatment and follow-up.
+Talk with your healthcare provider for diagnosis, treatment, and follow-up.